Minnesota Court Records

 Yes, after finalization, divorce records in Minnesota are available to the public.
 Pursuant to section 15.17, all government agencies in the state are required to grant the public access to their documents.
 However, divorce documents containing confidential information such as financial agreements, account numbers, and bank statements are withheld from the public domain.
 The court also has the power to redact descriptive information involving domestic violence victims.
 Also, Minnesota divorcees have the privilege to file a motion to seal divorce records in court.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

 How do I Get Minnesota Divorce Records?